 Most recently I was Associate Marketing Director, Online Strategy at Chronicle Books, and prior to that was New Media Manager at the Contemporary Jewish Museum.
-I've spoken at events like South by Southwest about the opportunities and existential intrigue of digital media, and have produced programming for CreativeMornings, AIGASF, and ACLU of Northern California’s San Francisco chapter.
+I've spoken at events like South by Southwest about the opportunities and existential intrigue of digital media, and as an unabashed design superfan, have produced programming for CreativeMornings and AIGA SF.

-My favorite public speaking challenge is blending vulnerable sincerity with keeping it light.
+My favorite challenge is balancing sincerity with keeping it light.
 A few highlights include:

 I've been lucky to work on projects that have captured imaginations and attention spans, at least for a news cycle or two.
 A few highlights include: